Return home Return to previous page

 Jahnke’s early attempt at a restoration premièred at the FIAF XVIII General Meeting in Bucharest on the evening of Friday, 2 June 1972, together with some other films.
 What other films?
 I don’t know.
 Eckart’s name appears nowhere in the program, and so I assume he did not attend.
 The congress seems to have been held at a hotel.
 Which hotel?
 The screenings seem to have taken place at that same hotel, presumably in a properly equipped auditorium.
 The screenings began at 8:30, but I do not have the schedule.
 For short, this preliminary reconstruction of Metropolis has come to be called the 1972 FIAF edition, even though FIAF had nothing to do with it.
 FIAF just scheduled a screening, nothing more.
 This is properly the Staatliches Filmarchiv edition, or, better than that, the Eckart Jahnke edition, but nobody ever called it that.
 Everybody called it the FIAF edition.
 We can stop that habit and start calling it the Staatliches Filmarchiv edition, or, better yet, we can choose to call it the Eckart Jahnke edition.
 Yes?
 Let’s do it.

 Fritz Lang agreed that Jahnke was right to choose “the London version,” but there was confusion here.
 What Fritz meant by “the London version” was the edition that had premièred at the Marble Arch Pavilion in March 1927, approximately 10,695' (3,048m, or 110 minutes at 26fps), derived from the export negative.
 That was three reels longer than the 8,039' or 7,667' US edition, and it was about two and a half reels longer than the surviving German edition of 8,307'.
 Fritz was apparently unaware that “the London version” survived only in an edition that had been further abridged to 8,537'.
 (A nitrate original, in black and white, is currently at the BFI National Film and Television Archive.)
 That led to a misunderstanding, for Eckart Jahnke thought that “the London version” was the twin of the MoMA print held at the BFI’s National Film Library in London, which was derived from the domestic 8,307' German negative.
 Those were two entirely different “London versions”!
-Nonetheless, Jahnke did use parts of the export edition after all.
+Nonetheless, Jahnke based his reconstruction on the BFI edition, supplemented with material from the export edition, which matched the 1927 London edition after all.

 Fritz went on to state that, “After Berlin was taken, all the copies of my film which were stored in a print lab were apparently confiscated by the Russians.
 Among these films was a complete copy of Metropolis as well.
 The performance lasted 2 hours and 4 minutes.”